 Autism.
 At first it can be a heartbreak for parents. …and, it’s a major medical and cultural concern.
-Yes, parents are challenged, but there is a way for your child to win.
-It’s now recognized as more common and much more is known about the condition.
-More is learned with each passing year.
+Yes, parents are challenged, but there is almost always a way for your child to win.
+It’s now recognized as more common.
+Much more is known about the condition and more is learned with each passing year.
 It’s now possible for most individuals with autism to have childhood go well.
 And, for that matter, to have adolescence, adult life, and life generally go well.

 Articles related to Autism:

 Many parents are not sure at first.
 If you’re not sure but you think your child might be autistic, talk to a trusted and experienced health care provider.
 Pursue the autism testing for a diagnosis now.
 Shop carefully for the right health care provider and autism care team.
 Your child needs an excellent evaluation and the correct diagnosis.